pilaf/liero-palettes/doc/import_palettes.md

 Once in the palettes dialog, right click on the palettes list and select `Import Palette...`

-Select the `Palette file` option in the import dialog and look for a .lpl file to import.
+Select the `Palette file` option in the import dialog and look for a .gpl file to import.

 ![Import Palette](/screenshots/import-palette.png)